 daily.
 Avoiding "ID collisions" (False Matches) at such a scale is made

-possible because the iris recognition algorithms famously have extreme
+possible because the entropy extracted by the iris recognition algorithms

 article describing this application and how it works is available at

 - A similar national ID program has been launched by the Government